 The springs of a couch not only absorb shock, but also determine the comfort and firmness of the sofa seat.

-Medley's hand-tied, Arch Suspension System expands on traditional sinuous spring systems by using higher quality heavy gauge springs as a foundation.
+Medley's hand-tied, arch suspension system expands on traditional sinuous spring systems by using higher quality heavy gauge springs as a foundation.
 We then nod to traditional 8-way, hand-tied coil spring systems by using twine to hand-tie our springs together in a unique pattern, creating a suspension system that offers optimal support.
 Medley uses this proprietary technique on all our frames to provide a truly supportive, comfortable structure that prevents sagging and squeaking.

-#3: Resilient seat and back cushion fillings
+#3: Resilient cushion fillings

 Foam: let’s get comfy and squishy (but not saggy) with it!

-Feathers: Down filling is popular for creating a luxe look and feel.
+Down + Feathers: Down filling is popular for creating a luxe look and feel.
 Keep in mind that it’s normal for down filling to shift, and that the cushions will need to be fluffed on occasion to keep their shape.
 Check that your sofa cushions are constructed with baffling, a design that uses vertical walls of fabric to regulate the movement of the down filling and help keep it in place.

 #4: Fabrics that can stand up to spills, stains, pets, and kids!